GangadharNeelam/GangadharNeelam/README.md

 <h2 align="left">About Me</h2>

 <p align="left">
-  I'm Gangadhar Neelam, a passionate Junior Associate Data Scientist.
+  This is Gangadhar Neelam Associate Data Scientist.
 I'm on a journey to become a proficient Data Scientist, exploring the fascinating world of Machine Learning, AI, and Data Science.
 </p>

 <ul>